-Professor Gomes’ academic interests include Anthropology and sociology of development and environment; ethnicity and cultural identities, South and Southeast Asia
+Professor Gomes’ academic interests include Anthropology and sociology of development and environment; dialogue, peace and conflict transformation; ethnicity and cultural identities, South and Southeast Asia

-"Xianbi's academic interests include social networks, social stratification and inequality, contemporary Chinese society and quantitative methods. "
+"Xianbi's academic interests include social networks, social stratification and inequality, social wellbeing, contemporary Chinese society, comparative study, and quantitative methods."

-Dr Leibold has research expertise on the politics of ethnicity, race and national identity in modern Chinese history and society, and the intersections between historical memory and ethnic identity in contemporary China.
+Dr Leibold has research expertise on the politics of ethnicity, race and national identity in modern Chinese history and society, and is currently engaged in research on ethnic policies and conflict in contemporary China.

-Stephen Morey is an ARC Future Fellow.
-He researches three language groups in Northeast India: Tai, Singpho and Tangsa, concentrating on traditional songs and ritual texts.
-He also researches the Aboriginal languages of Victoria.
+Stephen Morey is a senior lecturer in Linguistics, with many years research experience on three language groups in Northeast India: Tai, Singpho and Tangsa, with a special concentration on traditional songs and ritual texts.
+He also researches the Aboriginal languages of Victoria, working with histo

 Lidia’s academic interests include sociolinguistics: multilingualism and code-switching, comparative discourse patterns (Spanish, Japanese and English) and discourse analysis.